| Construction1895

 most important client.
 Their partnership was relatively brief and

+appears to have been dissolved by 1895.
 Both Colley and Lemme came from the Midwest:

 Wisconsin and Iowa respectively: but had contrasting backgrounds.